thuqining/thuqining.github.io/_pages/about.md

 Highlights
 ======
-[2024.09] Our paper entitled "Mitigation of overvoltage in LVDC distribution system with constant power load using generic energy storage system" has been accepted by the [Applied Energy]().
+[2024.09] Our paper entitled "Long-Term Energy Management for Microgrid with Hybrid Hydrogen-Battery Energy Storage: A Prediction-Free Coordinated Optimization Framework" has been accepted by the [Applied Energy]().

 [2024.07] Our paper entitled "Reliability-Aware Probabilistic Reserve Procurement under Decision-Dependent Uncertainty" won the Best Paper Award (Top 5%) from the IEEE PES General Meeting 2024!